-The Company did not consult with Plante Moran, P.C. prior to its engagement regarding (i) the application of accounting principles to a specific completed or proposed transaction, or the type of audit opinion that might be rendered on the Company's financial statements, and neither a written report was provided to the Company nor oral advice was provided that the newly appointed auditor concluded was an important factor in reaching a decision as to the accounting, auditing or financial reporting issue; or (ii) any matter that was either subject of a disagreement or a reportable event as defined and described in paragraph (a)(1)(iv) and (a)(1)(v) of Item 304 of Regulation S-K.
+The Company did not consult with Deloitte prior to its engagement regarding (i) the application of accounting principles to a specific completed or proposed transaction, or the type of audit opinion that might be rendered on the Company's financial statements, and neither a written report was provided to the Company nor oral advice was provided that the newly appointed auditor concluded was an important factor in reaching a decision as to the accounting, auditing or financial reporting issue; or (ii) any matter that was either subject of a disagreement or a reportable event as defined and described in paragraph (a)(1)(iv) and (a)(1)(v) of Item 304 of Regulation S-K.

-The following table presents fees for professional audit services rendered (a) by Plante Moran, P.C. for services rendered during the year ended December 31, 2018 and December 31, 2019 (b) by Grant Thornton for services rendered by Grant Thornton during the fiscal year ended December 31, 2018.
+The following table presents fees for professional audit services rendered (a) by Plante & Moran, PLLC and Plante Moran, P.C. for services rendered during the year ended December 31, 2020 and December 31,

+2019 and (b) by Grant Thornton for services rendered in 2019 for transition work related to the change in primary audit firms and consents provided for various registration statements.

-2019 2018
+2020 2019

-Audit fees (1)
+Audit fees

-Current Auditors (Plante Moran) \$301,214 \$ 20,000
+Plante Moran (1) \$290,750 \$301,214

-Previous Auditors (Grant Thornton) (2) 116,000 622,707
+Previous Auditors (Grant Thornton) (2) 116,000

 Audit related fees 40,000

-Tax fees - -
+Tax fees

 All other fees

-Total \$457,214 \$642,707
+Total \$290,750 \$457,214

-- (1) Audit fees consisted of audit work performed in the preparation and audit of the annual financial statements, review of quarterly financial statements, as well as work that generally only the independent auditor can reasonably be expected to provide, such as the provision of consents and comfort letters in connection with the filing of registration statements, Current Reports on Form 8-K and related amendments and statutory audits. - (2) In 2019, audit fees for the previous auditor included transition work related to the change in primary audit firms and consents provide for various registration statements.
+- Audit fees consisted of audit work performed in the audit of the annual financial statements and review of quarterly financial statements. - (2) In 2019, audit fees for the previous auditor included transition work related to the change in primary audit firms and consents provide for various registration statements.